kylebebak/questionnaire/README.md

 ```

 ## Usage
-Instantiate a questionnaire and add some questions.
+Instantiate a questionnaire and add a couple of questions.
 ```py
 from questionnaire import Questionnaire q = Questionnaire()